slatedocs/slate/source/includes/_endpoint-geodata.md

 the geodata file and analyze the properties present on the features (generally polygons), which can then be associated with Crunch variables.
 The metadata extraction and summary can help you align variables and select the right property to associate with your Crunch geographic variable by category name.

+Include a `format` member in the payload (on post or patch) to trigger automatic metadata extraction.
+The server will fetch and aggregate properties from FeatureCollections in order to provide hints for eventual consumers of the Crunch geodatum.
+The automatic feature extractor supports GeoJSON and TopoJSON formats; you may register a Shapefile (shp) or other resource as a Crunch geodatum, but will have to supply `metadata` hints yourself and are advised to indicate its non-json format.

 The lists of properties returned in the metadata are correlated, such that if a feature in your geodata is missing a given property, it will return null.